adrian27513/adrian27513/README.md

 This dataset enhances **handwritten text recognition (HTR)**, particularly for cursive scripts.
 It spans **varied handwriting styles** and document types, including **letters, diaries, legal correspondences,** and **church records**.
 We describe the **data acquisition pipeline**, dataset features, and **preliminary CNN-based baseline results**.

 ---
+###
+How Long Do Model Patches Last?
+A Temporal Perspective on PortLLM **Adrian Chan**, Abigail Woodring, Rana Shahroz, Sukwon Yun, Tianlong Chen, Chau-Wai Wong **Under Review at:** International Conference on Learning Representations (**ICLR**)

+#### 🔍 Abstract
+As LLMs undergo continual pretraining, the **temporal reliability of downstream fine-tuning methods becomes increasingly important**.
+Using **PortLLM-style patches** as a baseline, we find that patching shows a **statistically significant performance decline over time**, even when the task and architecture remain unchanged.

+We propose a **forecasting algorithm** that estimates **failure dates** and tests hypotheses about target-date performance failures.
+These methods rely only on historical performance indicators, enabling developers to **anticipate patch degradation** and make **cost-effective decisions about retraining**.

+---